bchadfield/csw-website/help/export-content.markdown

 permalink: "content/export-content.html"
 ---

-Only admins and editors are able to export content.
+Only admins are able to export content.

 Content must be in the Ready or Live stage before it can be exported.
 Read about getting content to the [Ready](/help/workflow/ready-content.html)